tanbro/redis_func_cache/README.md

 from redis_func_cache import RedisFuncCache, LruTPolicy

 # prefer a factory for concurrency; policy must be instantiated
-redis_factory = lambda: Redis.from_url("redis://")
+factory = lambda: Redis.from_url("redis://")
-cache = RedisFuncCache("my-first-lru-cache", LruTPolicy(), redis_factory=redis_factory)
+cache = RedisFuncCache("my-first-lru-cache", LruTPolicy(), factory=factory)
 ```

-If you have been passing a callable as the third positional argument (the old behavior that allowed a factory to be passed as the client), change it to `redis_factory=`.
+If you have been passing a callable as the third positional argument (the old behavior that allowed a factory to be passed as the client), change it to `factory=`.
 The library will still accept the old callable-as-client usage temporarily but will emit a `DeprecationWarning`.

 If you previously passed a policy *class* (for example `LruTPolicy`), update call sites to instantiate the policy object: `LruTPolicy()`.